 How Is Context Therapeutics' Cash Burn Changing Over Time?

-Context Therapeutics didn't record any revenue over the last year, indicating that it's an early stage company still developing its business.
+Because Context Therapeutics isn't currently generating revenue, we consider it an early-stage business.
 Nonetheless, we can still examine its cash burn trajectory as part of our assessment of its cash burn situation.
-Its cash burn positively exploded in the last year, up 337%.
-We certainly hope for shareholders' sake that the money is well spent, because that kind of expenditure increase always makes us nervous.
+Its cash burn positively exploded in the last year, up 255%.
+Given that sharp increase in spending, the company's cash runway will shrink rapidly as it depletes its cash reserves.
 While the past is always worth studying, it is the future that matters most of all.
-For that reason, it makes a lot of sense to take a look at our analyst forecasts for the company.
+So you might want to take a peek at how much the company is expected to grow in the next few years.

 How Hard Would It Be For Context Therapeutics To Raise More Cash For Growth?

 Given its cash burn trajectory, Context Therapeutics shareholders may wish to consider how easily it could raise more cash, despite its solid cash runway.
-Companies can raise capital through either debt or equity.
+Generally speaking, a listed business can raise new cash through issuing shares or taking on debt.
 Many companies end up issuing new shares to fund future growth.
-By comparing a company's annual cash burn to its total market capitalisation, we can estimate roughly how many shares it would have to issue in order to run the company for another year (at the same burn rate).
+We can compare a company's cash burn to its market capitalisation to get a sense for how many new shares a company would have to issue to fund one year's operations.

 If you would prefer to check out another company with better fundamentals, then do not miss this free list of interesting companies, that have HIGH return on equity and low debt or this list of stocks which are all forecast to grow.